SeabookChen/seabookchen.net/_posts/2013-05-26-create-a-custom-jekyll-404-page.md

 for Jekyll sites hosted on [GitHub Page][GitHub Page].

 Things might be different if sites are hosted by other providers.
-Also it's worth noting that custom 404 pages will only function on custom domain sites.
+Also it's worth noting that custom 404 pages will only be functioning on custom domain sites.
 For more detailed GitHub Pages official documentation, please see [Custom 404 Pages - GitHub Help][Custom 404 Pages - GitHub Help].